 Most of you reading this will know that finding and connecting with top talent is not simple.
-The very best talent usually aren’t looking for a job.
+The very best talent usually isn’t looking for a job.
 But at HubSpot, they believe they have a way of getting around this.

 We speak to Hannah Fleishman, the Inbound Recruiting Manager at HubSpot, to find out why candidate experience is such an important piece of the employer brand puzzle, and what strategies you can put in place to truly build relationships with top talent.

-Have a listen to the interview below, keep reading for a summary and be sure to subscribe to the Employer Branding Podcast.
+Have a listen to the interview below, keep reading for a summary, and be sure to subscribe to the Employer Branding Podcast.

 So that’s one of those job titles you get a lot in tech, which is like, “What the heck is that?”
 So inbound recruiting is how we think about employer branding and candidate experience.
 HubSpot is an inbound marketing company, and we make software, and we have thousands of customers all over the world that use HubSpot to run their marketing.
 That’s an inbound approach with an inbound methodology.
 We took the basis of that and applied it to recruiting.

 I run a program which entails top of the funnel marketing, so employer brand content, like blogs and social, to middle of the funnel content, which is candidate nurturing and emails, and lead capture, things like that, but for talent, and then working closely with our recruiting on the bottom of the funnel part of that, which is that candidate experience piece and more of the candidate facing materials once someone’s in the pipeline.
 Long story short, I run the inbound recruiting program, so employment branding and marketing for all things jobs at HubSpot.